dxa4481/WPA2-HalfHandshake-Crack/README.md

 sudo airmon-ng start wlan0
 sudo airodump-ng mon0
 ```

   You should begin to see device probes with BSSID set as (not associated) appearing at the bottom.
+If WPA2 SSIDs pop up for these probes, these devices can be targeted